thecodedproject/gopkg/README.md

     * Check for TypeUnnamedLiteral (not in funcs/type defs)
     * Sort FileContents

-* Make DeclFunc.BodyTmpl execute pass the whole DeclFunc object as the data to execute (not as `.Func`)

-  * Add tests for using DeclFunc.BodyData in template exectution

-* Add `TypeFunc` for parsing + generating func types

 * Add error checks for generation, e.g:

   * Return error when generating a func if: